daceloc007/Python-1-Assignment/assignment.md

 during code execution.

 In your Python script replace the hard-coded variable for `sales` in your script with `sales = input("Enter total sales:")` and then execute the code again.
-To ensure you script runs without errors you will also need to cast the value in sales from a string into a a float.
+To ensure your script runs without errors you will also need to cast the value in sales from a string into a a float.
 Experiment with reasonable and unreasonable inputs to get a sense for what kind of error messages are produced.
 Use print statements along with the built-in function [isinstance()](https://docs.python.org/3/library/functions.html#isinstance) to keep track of what happens with